IoanTurturea/Serial-Comm/README.md

 # Serial-Comm

-An application made for general serial (UART) communication.
+A simple application made for general serial (UART) communication.

 The app can read and send data on serial interpreted as: string, int(decimal), int(hex), int(binary)
 The communication is fully configurable from the GUI.
-In background Log file is filling with all the communication datas.
+In background Log file is filling.
 Also the user can save preferred configurations for future use.

 GUI made with Windows Forms, using .NET and C#.